NVIDIA-RTX/ShaderMake/README.md

 Features:

-- Generates DXBC, DXIL and SPIR-V code.
+- Generates DXBC, DXIL and SPIR-V code;
-- Outputs results in 3 formats: native binary, header file, and a [binary blob](#user-content-shader-blob-api) containing all permutations for a given shader.
+- Output formats: a native binary, a header file, and a binary or header [blob](#user-content-shader-blob) (containing all permutations for a givan input shader file);
 - Minimizes the number of re-compilation tasks by tracking file modification times and include trees.

 During project deployment, the *CMake* script automatically downloads/searches for `fxc` and `dxc` and sets these variables: